paul-costa/pi-project/README.md

 # Pi Project
 IN DEVELOPMENT
 This web based TTS, SST & translation application was part of an university course for python development.
 Intended for usage on a raspberry pi or other mobile devices (mobile/table first experience)
-This repository contains the frontend part of the application.
-The backend is accessible on [GitHub](https://github.com/paul-costa/pi-project).
+This repository contains the backend part of the application.
+The frontend is accessible on [GitHub](https://github.com/paul-costa/pi-project-angular).

 ------